mcgettrm/url_shortening_service/README.md

 ### Decode
 - Should accept an IDENTIFIER.
-- Should validate that IDENTIFIER is 6 characters (or return status code 400).
-- Should validate that IDENTIFIER is made of valid HTTP URL characters (or return status code 400).
-- Should accept the IDENTIFIER with or without the CONFIG_URL
+- Should accept the IDENTIFIER with or without the CONFIG_URL.
 - Should return the original LONG_URL on success (or return status code 404).
-- Should only accept SHORT_URL from the CONFIG_DOMAIN_NAME
-- If a short URL is passed that has an incorrect CONFIG_DOMAIN_NAME, fail and return status code 400

 - A URL encoded by the Encode endpoint should be a valid input for the Decode method.

 # Installation Instructions